caubenq9999/AI-Team-Builder-/README.md

 # How to Use
 # Re-train the models (Optional):
 Open and run the notebooks/notebook.ipynb file.
 This process will re-train the 4 LogisticRegression models from scratch and save them to the models/ directory.
-You only need to do this if you want to train on new data.
+All parameters for the training process (e.g., max_iter, class_weight for the classifier) are managed in the config.yaml file.
+You can easily modify these settings before running the notebook to experiment with different configurations.
+You only need to do this if you want to train on new data or test different model parameters.
 # Run the Web Application:
 Open a terminal in the project's root directory.
 Run the command: